-Every April, in honor of Earth Day, I plan activities to help my students learn what it means to reduce, reuse and recycle.
+Every April, in honor of Earth Day, I plan activities to help my first grade students learn what it means to reduce, reuse and recycle.

 Our students may be young, but they are not too young to make a difference.
 There are little things that they can do at home that will help the Earth.

 I love this unit because students start to feel empowered when they realize how easy it is to practice the three R's: reduce, reuse and recycle.

 It never fails, after this unit students are always trying to pick up trash off the playground or asking to turn off the lights when we leave a room!

 Even as an adult, remembering the difference between reduce, reuse and recycle can be confusing, so we always start our unit with vocabulary and examples!